cheungaryk/eazy-onboard/README.md

 1. configure AWS locally
 1. use AWS creds to configure kubeconfig
 1. ~~clone useful repos (for a full list of repos, see [onboarding-inventory](./onboarding-inventory))~~
-1. install kubectl aliases (see https://github.com/ahmetb/kubectl-aliases/blob/master/.kubectl_aliases)
+1. install kubectl aliases from [kubectl-aliases](https://github.com/ahmetb/kubectl-aliases/blob/master/.kubectl_aliases)
 1. add even more aliases

 ## How to Contribute